Jorduin/Guides-by-a-Goldfish/README.md

 to add syntax structure and command examples, finally another pass for color coding and clarity.
 Afterwards I handed the guide off to another person to point out anything confusing and elaborate.

 I do not intend to continuously update these.
 Feel free to download, modify or customize as them as you see fit- all I ask is I be mentioned.
+The DRCT
+Execs were written by Alan Wise, credit for those go to him.